Dashboards

 The following is the Dashboard before applying the Custom Style:

-<figure><img src="https://884329393-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MhzNRg0B4ECiNXc093G%2Fuploads%2FID2UnCm2xJGGZyKa5XZR%2Fimage.png?alt=media&#x26;token=ba315ef1-1b41-4098-b46a-5f1954117c2f" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/gxKqCGNIkaHmwPj7SPUO" alt=""><figcaption></figcaption></figure>

-Below is the Dashboard after applying the Custom Style:
+The following is the Dashboard after applying the Custom Style:

-<figure><img src="https://884329393-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MhzNRg0B4ECiNXc093G%2Fuploads%2Frc4jQWkA6P381WTKj7Nw%2Fimage.png?alt=media&#x26;token=fa99e68b-2d00-4a31-9c00-c20217342a3f" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/XdJ796JeQA7COLkHwcYB" alt=""><figcaption></figcaption></figure>

-Lets take a Dashboard containing Widgets with no Custom Style set yet:
+Let's take a Dashboard containing Widgets with no Custom Style set yet:

-<figure><img src="https://884329393-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MhzNRg0B4ECiNXc093G%2Fuploads%2FNY90Uff4qBmS2PGFNDJS%2Fimage.png?alt=media&#x26;token=bb0fd6e7-d875-4854-addf-b3400763205f" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/0GyolyQA16fUk94GfO5H" alt=""><figcaption></figcaption></figure>

-Go to the dashboard Custom Style editor and do the following:
+Go to the Dashboard Custom Style editor and do the following:

-<figure><img src="https://884329393-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MhzNRg0B4ECiNXc093G%2Fuploads%2Fr81QM1EOKd77wqwHjX4h%2F3.gif?alt=media&#x26;token=f1477d9f-95f2-4af0-8d75-18b2edc66313" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/UaMSAxDJSYecQvDQmYzS" alt=""><figcaption></figcaption></figure>

-## ContextBar Custom Styles examples
+## ContextBar Custom Style examples

 The following is the default Custom Style for every **ContextBar**:

-<figure><img src="https://884329393-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MhzNRg0B4ECiNXc093G%2Fuploads%2FmtM5JkmguYeQVeXKcgYt%2Fimage.png?alt=media&#x26;token=d328f4ec-d6ca-4e0f-8073-6eb0290b9e8a" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/JKWbdktIEGw8AencSKdA" alt=""><figcaption></figcaption></figure>

 ```json